bliutwo/pomodoro/README.md

 This doesn't work yet because of some stuff I need to add (such as [favicon.ico](https://stackoverflow.com/questions/18537918/why-isnt-ico-file-defined-when-setting-windows-icon)).

 - [ ] Fix the above-described bug when bundling Python script as a Windows executable.

+### Competing Pomodoro apps

+- [PowerPom - Pomodoro Timer](https://www.microsoft.com/en-us/p/powerpom-pomodoro-timer/9p5zscl5qc8w?activetab=pivot:overviewtab): In this one, I don't see an option to make it a tiny part of the screen.
+Moreover, it has ads.
+Yuck.
+- [Focus Booster App](https://www.focusboosterapp.com/download): 30-day trial.
+Also yuck.
+- [Top 10 Free and Open Source Pomodoro Apps](https://medevel.com/top-10-free-and-open-source-pomodoro-apps-for-windows-macos-and-linux/): The problem is that these don't do *exactly* what I want it to do, and the one always-on-top option seems too big.

 # Pomodoro Python script